 - “Accountability in Governing Hierarchies” (with Christopher M. Li and Greg Sasso).

 AbstractFormal theories of accountability and bureaucratic politics often consider voter-politician interactions in isolation from politician-bureaucrat interactions.
 In this paper, we study a model of electoral accountability and policymaking with a hierarchy consisting of a voter, a politician, and a bureaucrat.
 The politician and bureaucrat both produce government output valued by the voter.
 The voter can then choose to reelect the politician, while the politician can expropriate some of the bureaucrat’s output for his own ends.
 We show that when times are conducive to high quality governance – budgets are large and players are farsighted – incorporating the bureaucratic layer of the hierarchy makes for weaker accountability standards.
 However, when times are tough and budgets are small or players are myopic it is possible that voters may benefit from increasing their demands on elected officials.
 These accountability standards change even when reelection does not depend at all on the bureaucrat’s output directly.

-- “Dark Money and Donor Influence of Politicians” (with Keith E. Schnakenberg).
+- “Dark Money and Politician Learning” (with Keith E. Schnakenberg).